top of page

 Tahir worked his way through law school at the Georgetown University Law Center, where he graduated magna cum laude.
 While at law school he founded and directed ReThink, an organization dedicated to preventing sexual violence before it starts, with a particular focus on adolescent boys.
 While at the helm of ReThink, Tahir identified and taught hundreds of adults to build a culture of consent, empathy, and emotional awareness among adolescent boys in their communities--all while not relying on criminal responses to sexual violence.
 Prior to starting ReThink, he worked for eight years as an organizer with the labor movement, most recently directing the AFL-CIO's young worker program.

 Raised in Atlanta, GA, he earned degrees in Religion and Political Science from Emory University.
-He resides in Washington, DC, with his wife Audrey.
+He resides in Washington, DC, with his wife Audrey and daughter Imara.

 • Twitter